yudianzheng/yudianzheng.github.io/_pages/about.md

 > My research interests bridge Physically Based Rendering (PBR) and AI-Generated Content (AIGC) within Computer Vision, focusing on the fundamental properties of visual representations.
 While PBR seeks objective realism through physical principles, AIGC offers powerful, data-driven but often less explainable results.
 I aim to understand how various representation methods—from NeRF and 3D Gaussian Splatting to PBR, across latent, vector, and pixel spaces—influence interpretability and editability, and to develop strategies for their conversion and utilization.
 >
-> Specifically, my work is structured around three key areas:
+> Specifically, my work is structured around three areas:
 >
 > 1. **Visual Representation Interplay:** I investigate the characteristics of diverse visual representations (e.g., NeRF, 3D Gaussian Splatting, PBR, across latent, vector, and pixel spaces) and explore effective methods for their conversion and utilization.
 >